djanowski/joe/README.markdown

 Maintaining a gemspec file
 --------------------------

-The easiest way I've found to maintain a gemspec file is by creating a `foo.gemspec.erb` template ([see example](http://github.com/soveran/ohm/blob/6c3e7d89d40de8de9eb7a0f772b38bcb8996a8f9/ohm.gemspec.erb)).
+The easiest way we've found to maintain a gemspec file is by creating a `foo.gemspec.erb` template ([see example](http://github.com/soveran/ohm/blob/6c3e7d89d40de8de9eb7a0f772b38bcb8996a8f9/ohm.gemspec.erb)).
 Then you can use a Thor task to produce the real gemspec file:

     $ thor joe:gemspec